f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Playbooks.rst

 .. image:: _static/Spring4ShellScreen.png

-Go back to UDF and start the linux host again.
+Go back to UDF and open another shell connection the linux host again.
 Then run the following command

 .. code-block::